 Feeling like a traveller rather than a tourist

 The famous sweet called halvadopita , which has a sticky nougat consistency and is impossible to dislodge from your teeth.

-Families with active children wanting to explore, foodies and those wanting a bit of history along with their beaches.
+Families with active children wanting to explore and learn water sports, foodies and those wanting a bit of history along with their beaches.

 Those hoping to lose weight.